Signal model and event reconstruction for the radio detection of inclined air showers

 \section{Radio emission from inclined air showers}

-The radio-emission footprint at ground from a (simulated) \SI{80}{\degree} air shower coming from East is shown in Fig.~\ref{fig:ldf:shower_ground_plane} (\textit{left}).
-To calculate the energy fluence $f$ we sum over the squares of the electric field amplitudes in a \SI{100}{ns} time interval centered around the peak\footnote{The peak is defined as the maximum of the quadratic sum of the Hilbert envelopes from all 3 polarizations.}.
-The simulated pulses are band-pass filtered to the band of \SIrange{30}{80}{MHz} with an idealized rectangle filter.
-A frequency resolution of $\sim 100\,$kHz is ensured by zero-padding the traces to the required length.
-The presented footprint is highly elongated along the shower direction covering a large area with a semi-major axis of $\sim\,$\SI{10}{km} and a semi-minor axis of $\sim\,$\SI{2}{km}, and exhibits strong asymmetries.
-The right panel in the same figure shows the radio-emission footprint in a shower-plane coordinate system.
+Figure \ref{fig:ldf:shower_ground_plane} shows the radio-emission footprint at ground from a (simulated) \SI{80}{\degree} air shower coming from South-East.
+The color map shows the energy fluence $f$.
+The panel on the left shows the footprint on the ground plane which is highly elongated along the shower direction covering a large area with a semi-major axis of $\sim\,$\SI{10}{km} and a semi-minor axis of $\sim\,$\SI{2}{km}, and exhibits strong asymmetries.
+The right panel shows the radio-emission footprint in a shower-plane coordinate system.
 In this representation, the footprint is more circular.
-The coordinate system is defined by orthogonal unit vectors pointing into the directions \vB, \vvB, and $\vec{v}$, where $\vec{v}$ is the direction of the primary particle trajectory (i.e., pointing exactly in the opposite direction of the shower axis), and $\vec{B}$ pointing in the direction of the magnetic field vector\footnote{$\vec{B}$ points upwards at the location (latitude) of the Pierre Auger Observatory.}.
-A ring-like structure is visible in the emission pattern.
-This feature is due to the Cherenkov compression \cite{Huege:2016veh}: the radio emission emitted during the whole development of the air-shower particle cascade arrives almost simultaneously at the ground for a characteristic axis distance.
-This imprints a ring-like feature into the emission pattern as the strong temporal compression gives rise to coherent signals up to high frequencies.
-The radius of this ring, i.e., the Cherenkov radius $r_0$, can be roughly estimated with a cone which has its apex at the shower maximum with an opening angle equal to the local Cherenkov angle $\delta_\mathrm{Che}$, for a point source that is moving with the speed of light $\beta = 1$, i.e.,
+The coordinate system is defined by orthogonal unit vectors pointing into the directions \vB, \vvB, and $\vec{v}$, where $\vec{v}$ is the direction of the primary particle trajectory (i.e., pointing exactly in the opposite direction of the shower axis), and $\vec{B}$ pointing in the direction of the magnetic field vector which points upwards at the location (latitude) of the Pierre Auger Observatory.
+This coordinate system is commonly used to display the radio emission from extensive air showers as it highlights the interference between the geomagnetic and charge-excess emission: along the \vxB axis the interference is maximal while both emission mechanisms are disentangled along the \vxvxB axis; see \cite{Huege:2016veh} for a comprehensive review of the emission pattern of the radio emission.